juliaguida/oystercard/fizzbuzz/fizzbuzz.md

 ***Please work through this walkthrough with a pair partner.
 Please take turns on the keyboard as the driver as described in the [pairing pill :pill:](../pills/pairing.md).
 Please swap driver/navigator roles following one of the protocols described in the pill ('change the message' is probably best), ensuring that the maximum time one person is driving is 15 minutes.***

-***Finally, please note, as with all Makers materials, there may be subtle errors in the following materials.
-Please try to approach those as challenges on which to polish your debugging skills - pull requests always welcome.***

 ## What is Fizzbuzz?
 Fizzbuzz is a simple coding challenge, often described as a [code kata](http://codekata.com/).
 The objective of Fizzbuzz is to create a program with the following specification: